sajaddarabi/TAPER-EHR/README.md

     - med is a flag to add medical codes to final output
     - cpt is a flag to add cpt to final output
     - sc is a flag for short codes if you specify this you must add vp
-    - vp path where diagnoses and cpt map code to id are stored (take a look [here](https://github.com/sajaddarabi/HCUP-US-EHR) )
+    - vp path where diagnoses and cpt map code to id are stored

+Take a look [here](https://github.com/sajaddarabi/HCUP-US-EHR) for HCUP diagnosis/CPT code map examples.

 Once the above script finishes, we can pretrain both code and text models: